jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 `LazyRoCC` and `LazyRoCCModuleImp` are *abstract* classes that allows us to separate the implementation of a RoCC accelerator from the definition and implementation of the RoCC interface.
 `customAcceleratorModule` provides the implementation of our specific accelerator module.
 For ease of understanding, we define all functionality in a module called `vectorAdd`, and wire up RoCC I/O signals to `vectorAdd` I/O signals.

+Find the file `LazyRoCC.scala`.
+The RoCC interface is defined in `RoCCIO`.
+What keywords are used here to make this a ready-valid interface?
+What does `Flipped` do?

 ## Accelerator RTL

 Let us now **implement the accelerator** in `src/main/scala/vectorAdd.scala`, as described above.
 Your task here is to fill in all blocks/lines marked `/* YOUR CODE HERE */`.